Squarespace vs. WordPress vs. Wix — SEO Comparison

 The upside of WordPress, however, is that it is more customizable than Squarespace or Wix.
 For people or companies who can hire out their marketing, WordPress has an edge in its ability to support companies once they grow.

 But your basic text, images, videos, links, forms, maps, and even some level of custom coding in Squarespace and Wix is available.
+They both make great options for getting started.

 How to drive traffic with quality content